Catslin/Minimize/README.md

 # Minimize
-A minimalist blog template that provides Markdown format blogging and display and video and music playback functions in cards.
+A minimalist blog template that provides Markdown format blogging and display and video
 > There is too much mess, I need simplicity